What is mining?

 Do we offer PPS mining on our pool?

 No we only offer PROP mining for all of our coins.
 You get a bigger portion of the block reward if you have a larger amount of shares compared to all other miners mining the same coin in the same round.
-We do have solo mining in our sights for future development.
+We do have solo mining available if that is of interest.

 Can I get paid in a different currency to the one I am mining?